Axual/ksml/docs/functions.md

 [LOG TIMESTAMP] INFO  function.name   Received message from topic: key=123, value={"key":"value"}
 [LOG TIMESTAMP] DEBUG function.name   I'm printing five variables here: 1, 2, 3, text, {"json":"is cool"}.
 Lovely isn't it?
 ```

+### Metrics

+KSML supports metric collection and exposure through JMX and built-in Prometheus agent.
+Metrics for Python functions are
+automatically generated and collected, but users can also specify their own metrics.
+For an example,
+see `17-example-inspect-with-metrics.yaml` in the `examples` directory.

+KSML supports the following metric types:

+* Counter: an increasing integer, which counts for example the number of calls made to a Python function.
+* Meter: used for periodically updating a measurement value.
+Preferred over Counter when don't care too much about exact
+  averages, but want to monitor trends instead.
+* Timer: measures the time spent by processes or functions, that get called internally.

+Every Python function in KSML can use the `metrics` variable, which is made available by KSML.
+The object supports the
+following methods to create your own metrics:

+* counter(name: str, tags: dict) -> Counter
+* counter(name: str) -> Counter
+* meter(name: str, tags: dict) -> Meter
+* meter(name: str) -> Meter
+* timer(name: str, tags: dict) -> Timer
+* timer(name: str) -> Timer

+In turn these objects support the following:

+#### Counter

+* increment()
+* increment(delta: int)

+#### Meter

+* mark()
+* mark(nrOfEvents: int)

+#### Timer

+* updateSeconds(valueSeconds: int)
+* updateMillis(valueMillis: int)
+* updateNanos(valueNanos: int)

 ### State stores